libgdx/gdx-pay/README.md

 ```
 ...
+// Disposes static instances in case JVM is re-used on restarts
+PurchaseSystem.onAppRestarted();

 if (PurchaseSystem.hasManager()) {

   // purchase system is ready to start.
 Let's initialize our product list etc...
   PurchaseManagerConfig config = new PurchaseManagerConfig();
   config.addOffer(...)